 Ironically, some of the biggest bits of space debris are the things we can almost see from Earth, like the International Space Station.
 No, I'm not saying the ISS is trash just yet.
 It's just that when the ISS is decommissioned, whenever that is (if it is), it's projected to fall into the ocean.

 Its predecessor, the Soviet/Russian space station MIR is also "buried at sea," as are countless bits of rockets used to launch our satellites in the first place.

 Whether it's debris in space or debris on Earth, it's all space waste.
 And what are we doing about that?

-The 7th European Conference on Space Debris runs from April 18-21 in Darmstadt, Germany.
+The NEO and Debris Detection Conference runs from January 22-24 in Darmstadt, Germany.